bryanpaget/ZonePresentation/slides.md

 - The Advanced Analytics Workspace (AAW) was the first Zone
 - The Zone is its Protected B counterpart
 - Built on the same foundation: **Kubeflow on Kubernetes**
-- We successfully cloned and migrated AAW to The Zone, proving full portability

 > Same core.
 Same capabilities.
 Higher security.